-Performance depends on many factors for Episerver Commerce.
-In general, an e-commerce site should perform reasonably well during peak times so that each customer's shopping experience is fluid enough to effectively convert their shopping cart to a sale.
+Episerver Commerce performance depends on many factors.
+In general, an e-commerce site should perform well enough during peak times that each customer's shopping experience is fluid enough to convert their shopping cart to a sale.
 In addition, a site should perform well from small catalogs (50-100 products) to extremely large catalogs (100k+).

 Consider the following strategies to run your site at peak performance.

 - If possible, upgrade to the latest version of Episerver Commerce, which includes performance improvements.

 - Implement an enterprise-level search provider (like Solr), which can efficiently index a large catalog.

 - Eliminate or reduce the number of calls to the product catalog or database when returning product information during the browsing, search, or checkout process.
 Search is the critical element with large catalogs, because the return of search data to users determines response time.